The Forestry Act

 Article 38

-Should a forest be threatened or afflicted by biological organisms and their spread or protraction, the government agency may order the forest owner and other parties with interests in the forest to perform actions required for the elimination or prevention of said organisms.
+Should a forest be threatened or afflicted by biological organisms and their spread or protracted presence, the government agency may order the forest owner and other parties with interests in the forest to perform actions required for the elimination of said organisms or prevention of their spread.

 Article 38-1